s417-lama/ppopp21-preemption-artifact/README.md

 You can change the number of iterations through `REPEAT` variable in `chol/run.bash`.
 Although it should work with the latest Intel compiler suite, this benchmark partially depends on the version of Intel MKL and the CPU architecture to use because of the reverse-engineering patch (see Section 4.1 in the paper for details).
-Although it may hang or crash depending on the environment, the problem should be specific to this experiment; run other experiments instead.
+Although it may hang or crash depending on the environment, the problem should be specific to this experiment; you can run other experiments instead.

 ## HPGMG

 Run:
 ```
-./measure_hpgmg.bash
+./measure_hpgmg.bash [OPTIONAL: --no-plot | --only-plot]
 ```

 It will take tens of minutes to be completed, and a plot file (`hpgmg_plot.html`) will be output.